This Article is a tutorial on the Python Pygame framework (library).

 The Game Loop is where all the game events occur, update and get drawn to the screen.
 Once the initial setup and initialization of variables is out of the way, the Game Loop begins where the program keeps looping over and over until an event of type

-Shown below is that the Game loop looks like.
-It’s a simple “while” loop that runs infinitely. )
+Shown below is what a typical Game loop in Pygame looks like.
+It’s a simple “while” loop that runs infinitely.

 #Game loop begins while True: # Code # More Code . . pygame.display.update()

 Changes in the game are not implemented until the

 display.update() has been called.
 Since games are constantly changing values, the update function is in the game loop, constantly updating the window every iteration, with any changes that may have been made.

 We place it at the very end so that all possible changes to the Sprites on the screen have already taken place.
 We could call this more than once, but that would be more performance intensive.

 Every game loop must have a end point, or some action that triggers the end point (such as clicking the quit button), else your game will run indefinetly.

 while True: for event in pygame.event.get(): if event.type == QUIT: pygame.quit() sys.exit() pygame.display.update()

 sys.exit() to close the pygame window and the python script respectively.
 Simply using